 Our macrophyte surveyors are Environment Agency accredited

-Macrophyte communities can form important components of many statutory designated sites and surveys will inform condition assessments.
+Macrophyte communities can form important components of statutory designated sites and surveys will inform condition assessments.
 Surveys can also identify rare and protected plant species that may be of particular conservation concern.

-River Corridor Survey
+River Corridor Survey and River Habitat Survey

 Data quality is of the utmost importance to us, and consequently we ensure all surveyors meet the relevant technical standard for any fieldwork being carried out.
 When conducting fieldwork our experienced RCS surveyors follow the guidelines given in the National Rivers Authority’s Conservation Technical Handbook 1 (1992).